noamraph/codemonkey-hebrew-translations/README.md

 # codemonkey-hebrew-translations
-Hebrew audio translation for codemonkey words
+Hebrew audio translation for codemonkey words.

+Used for the chrome extension at https://github.com/noamraph/codemonkey-hebrew-translate.

 Notes for me for recording: